openebs-archive/openebs-docs/docs/localpv.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-When a PVC is created using the above storage class, OpenEBS Local PV Provisioner uses NDM operator to  claim a matching BlockDevice from the worker node where the application pod is scheduled.
+When a PVC is created using the above StorageClass, OpenEBS Local PV Provisioner uses NDM operator to  claim a matching BlockDevice from the worker node where the application pod is scheduled.

 Kubelet will format the block device with the filesystem specified in the StorageClass and then provision the Local PV.
 Currently supported filesystems are`ext4` and `xfs`.
 If no `FSType` is specified, by default Kubelet will format the BlockDevice as `ext4` .